qam12/SalesAppWithTheme/README.md

 List of tools and technologies for development are as follows:

 # HARDWARE
-•	Android Device – For Android Application
+1	Android Device – For Android Application
-•	Personal Computer – For Desktop based web application
+2	Personal Computer – For Desktop based web application

 # SOFTWARE
-•	Visual Studio Code
+1	Visual Studio Code
-•	Google Firebase
+2	Google Firebase
-•	Angular 5
+3	Angular 5
-•	Node.js
+4	Node.js
-•	TypeScript
+5	TypeScript
-•	Photoshop
+6	Photoshop
-•	SQL Server
+7	SQL Server
-•	Balsamiq
+8	Balsamiq

 # NEED
 The need of sales monitoring system is to provide the desired level of services along with inspecting a real time data and minimizing the huge amount of human effort been made throughout the entire sale services.

+# KEY FEATURES
+1	Productive Shop Information
+2	Online Shops Locations
+3	Data Monitoring
+4	Data Comparison
+5	Google Map Clustering

+# PROBLEM DESCRIPTION
+Management are concerned about data comparison, time and human effort being made to get the job done such problems are faced by every organization hence our Mission is to get rid of management problems and our application provides complete solution to these problems.
+And which is why it differs from traditional sales monitoring system in which DSR would not book order or visit shops in order to detain sales therefore, company does not meet desired targeted sales.